agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-30-cosmosdb-lease-mechanism/README.md

 Cosmos document is extended with lease information: a lease holder, time when the lease was acquired and a lease duration.

 Lease acts as an exclusive lock: a party leasing a document owns an exclusive lock until the lease expires or it has been explicitly broken.
 Any attempt to acquire or break the lease on a document that has been leased by someone else results in an exception.
+If lease is not removed by a holder then it expires after some duration.
+Currently, the lease duration is hardcoded to 60 seconds.

 CosmosDb stores are using 2 stored procedures that handle the lease logic: